intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 ## Before you setup OpenCV
 Before you build and install the OpenCV libraries, setup your UP2 hardware and install the Ubuntu desktop environment.

+### Hardware Setup
-### Hardware Setup: connect monitor, keyboard and mouse
+In this step, you will a connect monitor, keyboard and mouse to the UP2 board.

-Plug in a USB keyboard and mouse into the USB ports available on the UP2 hardware.
+1. Plug in a USB keyboard and mouse into the USB ports available on the UP2 hardware.

-Next, gather a HDMI or display port compatible monitor along with it's corresponding cable and connect the monitor to the board by plugging in the cable to the available ports on the UP2 hardware.
+2. Next, gather a HDMI or display port compatible monitor along with it's corresponding cable and connect the monitor to the board by plugging in the cable to the available ports on the UP2 hardware.

+3. Ensure that you are connected to the Internet by plugging in an Ethernet cable to the Ethernet port on the UP2 board.

 ### Install Ubuntu desktop environment
 The UP2 kit comes with the Ubuntu server operating system pre-installed on the UP2 board but does not include the Ubuntu desktop environment.
 You'll need to install the desktop environment in order to view the results of image or video streams processed by OpenCV\*.